osmcode/libosmium/README.md

  - Protocol buffers
  - zlib

+See also the dependency information for the Osmium library.

-Set depedencies up on Ubuntu Precise (12.04) like:
+Set dependencies up on Ubuntu Precise (12.04) like:

     sudo apt-add-repository --yes ppa:chris-lea/node.js
     sudo apt-add-repository --yes ppa:mapnik/boost